-You need more than just advice on getting into a top college; you'll need an advocate.
+You need more than just advice on how to get into the best college or university; you need an advocate.
 Gerald Bradshaw, Harvard Law School, Class of 1976, and University of California Berkeley, Class of 1973, a Ivy League college consultant understands the preparation needed to enter the best schools.

 Did you know that Ivy League schools do NOT base their university admissions just on a GPA and SAT scores?
 Acceptance into an Ivy League school consist of specific components, not just good grades and test scores, when presenting a successful college admissions packet.

-Ivy League admissions review and consider application essays, teacher recommendations, curricula and outside activities.
-These extracurricular activities include: sports, involvement in humanitarian causes, music, clubs, jobs, and community service.
+Ivy League admissions review and consider admissions essays, counselor and teacher recommendations, curricula and outside activities.
+These activities may include: sports, involvement in humanitarian causes, music, clubs, jobs, and community service.

-Gerald Bradshaw a Ivy League college consultant, provides test preparation, application guidance and admissions consulting in order to gain admittance to top colleges including: Harvard, Princeton, MIT, Duke, Yale, Brown, Dartmouth, Northwestern, and Stanford University.
+Gerald Bradshaw a Ivy League college consultant, provides test preparation, application guidance and admissions assistance to top colleges including: Harvard, Princeton, MIT, Duke, Yale, Brown, Dartmouth, Northwestern, and Stanford University.
 Parents with students starting college with concerns and questions regarding Ivy League college admissions, call: 866-687-8129.